salejandro/EGiG-MBIOD/README.md

  </br>

-4. And finally, you will use the program `raxml-ng` to obtain the tree:
+4. And, lastly, you will use the program `raxml-ng` to obtain the tree:

       ```bash
       threads=4